Dan Gauthier: Career

 In 1987, he landed his first credited television role in 1987 in FOX's sitcom Married... with Children.
 Two years later, he starred in his first feature film, Teen Witch where he played the title character's love interest.
 That same year, he landed his most high-profile primetime role as maverick helicopter pilot, Johnny McKay in CBS's Tour of Duty.
 Following the end of the series, Gauthier continued to make guest appearances such television shows as Who's the Boss?, Life Goes On and Silk Stalkings.
 In 1993, he was cast in the comedy film Son in Law.
 He played Travis, the main character's steady boyfriend who reacts unhappily to her changes from college life.
 By 1995, he landed a regular role on a series titled Courthouse.
 The show portrayed the trials and tribulations of court life.
 After nine episodes, the series was canceled.
 From 1996 to 1997, Gauthier found recurring roles on both Ellen and Beverly Hills, 90210.
 He guest-starred as Chip on an episode of Friends.
 In 1998, he was cast in the prime time soap opera Melrose Place.

 Daytime television

 In June 2003, Gauthier became the eleventh actor to play former Lieutenant Governor Kevin Lord Riley Buchanan on the ABC soap opera One Life to Live, a role he portrayed until November 16, 2006.
 The character of Kevin had been a "good guy" for most of Gauthier's run, but in the last year had been written with more of a dark edge.
 The show chose not to renew Gauthier's contract and the character was written off; Gauthier was subsequently nominated for a Daytime Emmy Award for his performance.
 In August 2007, Gauthier made a brief return to One Life to Live for the series' 9,999th and 10,000th episodes.
+In 2025 he was cast in role of Peter Blake on Days of Our Lives.